amritsharma/writing-challenge/Jan8-WealthSimple.md

 The SPDR® Gold MiniShares (NYSE Arca: GLDM) offers investors one of the lowest available expense ratios for a U.S. listed physically gold-backed ETF.
 GLDM may be beneficial to investors who intend to have long-term exposure to gold.

+Questions:
+1. What happens to the expense ratios of these ETFs after 2022 or 2023?
+Lower fees in the contract until then.
+0.2 can reset to 0.7%.
+2. Why bonds?
+7% in bonds?
+Jeez.
+3. ...

+-x-